 Is it OK to Ask Hourly Workers to Not Work on Holidays?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.I am assuming that the reason that you do not want hourly workers putting in time on company-observed holidays when exempt employees are not at work is because the hourly workers would not be properly supervised and/or as effective in their roles with key personnel not at work.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.I am assuming that the reason that you do not want hourly workers putting in time on company-observed holidays when exempt employees are not at work is because the hourly workers would not be properly supervised and/or as effective in their roles with key personnel not at work.
 This is a legitimate business reason for what you are doing.

 Management has an absolute right to schedule work days/hours and no obligation to ensure that hourly employees get their 40 hours in during weeks when holidays occur.
 So, you are doing nothing illegal in simply closing your operations on company-observed holidays and/or only having workers report for work if instructed due to you having a legitimate need for their services on those days.